 Premium Portugal

-From grand cities and medieval villages to sparkling coastlines, you’ll discover the best of Portugal on this eight-day Premium adventure.
-Starting in thriving Lisbon, go out in search of rich culture, delicious pastel de natas (Portuguese tarts) and some of the world’s best wines alongside a small group of like-minded travellers and a knowledgeable local leader.
-Discover the birthplace of port as you wine your way around the Douro Valley, touring wineries and staying in a gorgeous Feature Stay hotel among the rolling hills of the region.
-Then, step back in time at the ancient University of Coimbra and learn the secrets of Fado at an intimate live show.
-Take a tile-painting workshop, a full-day excursion of gorgeous Sintra and walk along cobblestoned streets that give you a glimpse into the past.
+Discover Portugal’s grand cities, medieval villages and sparking coastlines on this eight-day Premium adventure.
+Start out in thriving Lisbon and go out in search of rich culture, delicious pasteis de natas (Portuguese tarts) and some of the world’s best wines with a small group of like-minded travellers and a knowledgeable local leader.
+Wine your way around the Douro Valley – the birthplace of port – then feast your eyes on the elevated design and bountiful gardens of your Feature Stay accommodation at a palace in Coimbra.
+Learn the secrets of Fado at an intimate live show, take a tile-painting workshop, visit gorgeous Sintra and step back in time as you walk along cobblestoned streets.
 This is Portugal!

-Head outside the city for a full-day excursion to Sintra – a resort town in the foothills of the mountains.
+Head outside the city for a half-day excursion to Sintra – a resort town in the foothills of the mountains.
 Your leader will explain how the cooler climate made Sintra a summer retreat for royalty and why it has drawn and inspired many poets, writers and travellers for centuries, including Lord Byron.
 Spend time exploring Sintra’s intriguing Quinta da Regaleira estate before continuing to the town.
-You’ll have free time in the afternoon to enjoy the surroundings at your own pace.
-Perhaps sit down and try some local flavours at lunch, then visit Sintra’s over 1000-year-old National Palace – one of the oldest in Portugal.
+You’ll have some free time to enjoy the surroundings at your own pace.
+Perhaps sit down and try some local flavours at lunch, then visit Sintra’s National Palace – at more than 1000 years old, it’s one of the oldest in Portugal.
+Next, drive to Coimbra, where you’ll spend the next two nights at your charming Feature Stay hotel, Quinta das Lagrimas.
+This converted 18th-century palace has an incredible collection of gardens on its grounds, including Japanese, romantic and medieval gardens, perfect for a stroll or kicking back on the lush lawns with a good book as birdsong surrounds you.

 Travel from Coimbra to the Douro Valley today.
 Famous for its scenery, the Douro Valley is also known for producing some of the world’s most delicious wine.
-Today, you’ll head out for a tasting tour at one of the region’s best wineries.
-You can’t spell Portugal without Port, and to taste this iconic fortified wine is to taste thousands of years of Portuguese history.
-Learn the story of its origins and the history of wine production in the area while discovering which locally produced vino is your tipple of choice.
-Sit down to a light picnic lunch of rustic regional specialities prepared with fresh local ingredients (and paired with more wine, of course!).
-Then continue to your Feature Stay accommodation – tucked away between the rolling hills and terraced vineyards of the spectacular Douro Valley, your home for the night boasts unbeatable views of the Douro River.
-When you arrive, you might like to make the most of your hotel's scenic outdoor pools, or maybe grab dinner on the terrace and soak in the scenery.
+Today, you’ll head out for a tasting and tour at one of the region’s best wineries.
+You can’t spell Portugal without port, and to taste this iconic fortified wine is to taste thousands of years of Portuguese history.
+Learn the story of its origins and the history of wine production in the area while discovering which locally produced vinho is your tipple of choice.
+Sit down to a leisurely picnic lunch of rustic regional specialities prepared with fresh local ingredients (and paired with more wine, of course!) while you look out over the valley and the estate’s beautiful vineyards.
+Then continue to your accommodation – tucked away between the rolling hills and terraced vineyards of the spectacular Douro Valley, your home for the night offers views of the Douro River.
+When you arrive, you might like to go for a dip in one of the hotel's scenic outdoor pools or maybe grab dinner on the terrace and soak in the scenery.

-This morning, enjoy a gentle boat ride on the Douro River, stopping by the riverside village of Pinhao.
+This morning, go on a gentle boat ride on the Douro River, stopping by the riverside village of Pinhao.
 From here, make your way to Porto – a romantic city on the banks of the river.
 When you arrive, join your leader for an orientation walk through twisting alleys, crisscrossing staircases and baroque churches.
-Pass old bridges, cobbled streets, merchants’ houses and cafes and explore at your own pace.
+Pass old bridges, cobbled streets, merchants’ houses and cafes, then take some time to explore at your own pace.
 In the evening, head to the nearby city of Vila Nova de Gaia to end the day with some sunset drinks.

 Trip Inclusions